FRCBS/Hb_predictor_container/usage.md

 # Usage

+## Quick start

 Download
 the docker image with command `docker pull toivoja/hb-predictor`.
-A specific version (0.23) can be downloaded with `docker pull toivoja/hb-predictor:0.23`.
+A specific version (for example 0.23) can be downloaded with `docker pull toivoja/hb-predictor:0.23`.

 ```docker container run -it --rm -p 8080:8080 toivoja/hb-predictor```